Gesee-y/Cruise.jl/src/FunctionPooling/README.md

 - `getname`: The named of the function that is overriden in a `FunctionObject`.
 - `getfunc`: The actual function getting overriden in a `FunctionObject`.

+## Other Insight

+For better results you cans also use `functor`s to if only the internal data of your function change.
+Or you can use DynamicExpression.jl if performances aren't a bottle neck.

 ## Bug report

 If you notice any bug or inconsistencies in this package, feel free to raise an issue.